hyperfield/ai-file-sorter/README.md

 - `--cuda={on|off}` – force-enable or disable the CUDA backend.
 - `--vulkan={on|off}` – force-enable or disable the Vulkan backend.

-When no flags are provided the app auto-detects available runtimes in priority order (CUDA → Vulkan → CPU).
-Use the flags to skip a backend (`--cuda=off`) or to test a newly installed stack (`--vulkan=on`).
-Passing `on` to both flags is rejected.
+When no flags are provided the app auto-detects available runtimes in priority order (Vulkan → CUDA → CPU).
+Use the flags to skip a backend (`--cuda=off` forces Vulkan/CPU even if CUDA is installed, `--vulkan=off` tests CUDA explicitly) or to validate a newly installed stack (`--vulkan=on`).
+Passing `on` to both flags is rejected, and if neither GPU backend is detected the app automatically stays on CPU.

 ---